New Vehicle Sales – April 2022

 Outlook

-PSCE posted strong growth for a second consecutive month, with the increase again being driven by a large increase in claims on non-resident private sectors.
-The BoN ascribed these increases to a loan uptake by one of the commercial banks from its parent company in South Africa.
-Normalising for these two large increases, sees PSCE growth at 2.5% y/y in January and 2.6% y/y in February, bringing the growth rate roughly in line with the average rate witnessed in 2021.
+While PSCE growth appeared strong again in March, the increase was again primarily driven by a large increase in claims on non-resident private sectors.
+The BoN had previously attributed these substantial increases to a loan uptake by one of the commercial banks from its parent company in South Africa.
+Normalising for this large increase sees PSCE remaining subdued at 1.7% y/y in March, down from a normalised increase of 2.6% y/y in February.